Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Related Work

-Coordinated inauthentic activity has been identified as a predominant tactic in spreading disinformation and conspiratorial content \cite{luceri2024unmasking,Pacheco_2020}.
-Researchers have developed sophisticated methods to detect coordination.
-Coordination is not limited to malicious campaigns: it can also encompass legitimate organizing efforts, social movements, etc. However, in the context of disinformation campaigns, coordinated behavior is typically characterized by manipulative actions aimed at amplifying false narratives \cite{pacheco2021uncovering,nizzoli2021coordinated}.
+{\textbf{Detecting Coordinated Inauthentic Activity.}} Coordinated inauthentic activity has been identified as a predominant tactic in spreading disinformation and conspiratorial content \cite{luceri2024unmasking,Pacheco_2020}.
+While not always malicious, coordination can also occur in legitimate organizing efforts, such as social movements.
+However, in disinformation campaigns, it is typically characterized by manipulative actions aimed at amplifying highly partisan content~\cite{pacheco2021uncovering,nizzoli2021coordinated}.

 The detection of such deceptive, orchestrated efforts has evolved to address both automated and human-coordinated activities through advanced machine learning and network-based approaches.
-Machine learning techniques have traditionally focused on identifying automated activities, such as bot-like behavior, and distinguishing them from human actions \cite{Yang_2019, cresci2016dna}.
+Traditionally, machine learning focused on identifying automated activities, such as bot-like behavior, and distinguishing them from human actions \cite{Yang_2019, cresci2016dna}.
 Recently, attention has shifted toward characterizing suspicious human-operated accounts, with research emphasizing content-, behavioral-, and sequence-based methods to detect coordinated actions by state-sponsored trolls \cite{ Hristakieva_2022, alizadeh2020content, luceri2024leveraging, luceri2020detecting, nwala2023language, ezzeddine2022characterizing}.

-Network-based detection, however, has gained prominence due to its ability to reveal coordinated behavior by constructing networks that highlight similarities in user actions, such as shared content, hashtags, or synchronized posting times \cite{Pacheco_2020, pacheco2021uncovering, nizzoli2021coordinated, mannocci2024detection, magelinski2022synchronized, luceri2024unmasking}.
-These networks are analyzed using properties like node centrality and edge weight, which help identify clusters of users involved in coordinated IOs \cite{luceri2024unmasking, vishnuprasad2024tracking, tardelli2023temporal}.
-This approach has proven effective in uncovering both automated and human-coordinated activities, providing critical insights into the tactics and structure of influence campaigns.
+Network-based detection has gained prominence due to its ability to reveal coordinated behavior by constructing networks that highlight similarities in user actions, such as shared content, hashtags, or synchronized posting times \cite{Pacheco_2020, pacheco2021uncovering, nizzoli2021coordinated, mannocci2024detection, magelinski2022synchronized, luceri2024unmasking}.
+Typical network-based metrics, such as centrality measures or edge weights, help identify clusters of users involved in coordinated Information Operations (IOs) within individual platforms, mainly Twitter \cite{luceri2024unmasking, vishnuprasad2024tracking, tardelli2024temporal}.